noahehall/theBookOfNoah/0current/aws/exams/services/lambda.md

 # Lambda

-- AWS Lambda is an event-driven, serverless compute service that lets you run code without provisioning or managing servers
+- AWS Lambda is an event-driven, serverless (& stateless) compute service that lets you run code without provisioning or managing servers

 ## links